 - How is temperature/time related to the growth of the mold?

-- What could be done to minimize the growth of mold?
+- What could you do to minimize the growth of mold?

-- What could be done to maximize the growth of mold?
+- What could you do to maximize the growth of mold?

 - How would you apply what you learned to where we should keep our food?